GRASIAN: Towards the first demonstration of gravitational quantum states of atoms with a cryogenic hydrogen beam: Grasian cryogenic -beam

 \section{\textsc{Grasian} cryogenic $H$-beam}

 In this section the \textsc{Grasian} cryogenic $H$-beam, located at \textsc{eth} Zurich, will be described.
-It was originally developed in the context of the ASACUSA \cite{Diermaier}, Mu-MASS \cite{2018-MuMASS,PhysRevLett.128.011802} and GBAR \cite{Perez:2015zya} experiments to test and commission detectors, microwave- and laser-setups.
-It will be used for our attempt to demonstrate GQS of atoms for the first time.
+It was originally developed in the context of the ASACUSA \cite{Diermaier}, MuMASS \cite{2018-MuMASS,PhysRevLett.128.011802} and GBAR \cite{Perez:2015zya} experiments to test and commission detectors, microwave- and laser-setups.
+It will be used for our attempt to demonstrate \textsc{gqs} of atoms for the first time.

-The \textsc{eth} $H$-beam consists of an $H$-source, a cryogenic chamber, a beamline and a detection chamber.
-The GQS-chamber, which will contain the mirror-absorber system described in section \ref{sec:gqs_methods}, will be installed in the near future.
+The \textsc{eth} $H$-beam consists of an $H$ source, a cryogenic chamber, a beamline and a detection chamber.
+The \textsc{gqs} chamber, which will contain the mirror-absorber system described in section \ref{sec:gqs_methods}, will be installed in the near future.

-In the $H$-source, molecular hydrogen gas ($H_2$) is injected into a microwave cavity with a flow of $\sim\SI{0.8}{\milli\liter\per\min}$.
+In the $H$ source, molecular hydrogen gas ($H_2$) is injected into a microwave cavity with a flow of $\sim\SI{0.8}{\milli\liter\per\min}$.
 Within the cavity, microwaves with 20-\SI{30}{\W} at \SI{2400}{\mega\Hz}, dissociate the $H_2$ into atomic $H$.
-The cracking efficiency was measured to be $\sim 80\%$, resulting in an $H$-flux of more than \SI{e17}{atoms\per\s}.
+The cracking efficiency was measured to be $\sim 80\%$, resulting in an $H$ flux of more than \SI{e17}{atoms\per\s}.

-The generated atomic $H$ is directed into the cryogenic chamber through a glass-Teflon tube.
+The generated atomic $H$ is directed into the cryogenic chamber through a glass-teflon tube.
 The tube is inserted into a bent nozzle, directly connected with a coldhead to thermalize the atoms to $\sim\SI{6}{\K}$ with minimal recombination.
 After the cryogenic chamber, the beam of atomic $H$ is divided into bunches of $\sim$\SI{e14}{atoms\per\s} by a rotating chopper wheel.
 The $H$ bunches flow through a system of velocity selecting apertures into the detection chamber at the end of the beamline.

-A \SI{243}{\nano\m} ultraviolet (UV) laser is directed into the detection chamber in a perpendicular direction with respect to the atomic beam and is retro-reflected by a mirror on the other side.
-This setup creates two counter propagating beams, as required to excite the hydrogen atoms from the 1S to the 2S state via a two-photon transition.
-A third photon from the same laser induces photo-ionization, the resulting protons can be detected by a microchannel plate (MCP).
+A \SI{243}{\nano\m} ultraviolet (UV) laser is directed into the detection chamber in a perpendicular direction with respect to the atomic beam and is retro reflected by a mirror on the other side.
+This setup creates two counter propagating beams, as required to excite the hydrogen atoms from the 1S to the 2S state via a two photon transition.
+A third photon from the same laser induces photoionization, the resulting protons can be detected by a microchannel plate (MCP).